TERA Price Down 2.6% Over Last 7 Days (TERA)

-TERA (TERA) traded 1.8% higher against the US dollar during the 1 day period ending at 22:00 PM E.T. on September 27th.
-TERA has a market cap of $1.00 and $3.00 worth of TERA was traded on exchanges in the last 24 hours.
-Over the last seven days, TERA has traded down 2.6% against the US dollar.
-One TERA coin can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+TERA (TERA) traded 1.8% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on September 28th.
+During the last seven days, TERA has traded 2.6% lower against the U.S. dollar.
+TERA has a total market cap of $1.00 and $3.00 worth of TERA was traded on exchanges in the last 24 hours.
+One TERA coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.